Shuptuu/TheLink/README.md

 !!!!!!
 Latest news: \
+Version 1.6 available: \
+-Support for X AIR Edit and M AIR Edit version 1.8 \
+-New feature: \
+ • Main Bus control and Lock feature in Buses Mode \

 Unfortunately, due to the covid context, I’m not able to work for free anymore...
 So TheLink comes now in a demo version, fully functional but with pop-up messages every 5 minutes asking for a donation.
 There’s no minimum amount, it all helps!  \